Package 'cleanepi'

 Title: Clean and Standardize Epidemiological Data

 Description: Cleaning and standardizing tabular data package, tailored specifically for curating epidemiological data.
 It streamlines various data cleaning tasks that are typically expected when working with datasets in epidemiology.
-It returns the processed data in the same format, ensuring seamless integration into existing workflows.
-Additionally, it generates a comprehensive report detailing the outcomes of each cleaning task.
+It returns the processed data in the same format, and generates a comprehensive report detailing the outcomes of each cleaning task.

-Authors: Karim Mané [aut, cre] , Thibaut Jombart [ctb] (Thibault contributed in development of date_guess().), Abdoelnaser Degoot [aut] , Bankolé Ahadzie [aut], Nuredin Mohammed [aut], Bubacarr Bah [aut] , Hugo Gruson [ctb, rev] , Pratik R. Gupte [rev] , James M. Azam [rev] , Joshua W. Lambert [rev] , Chris Hartgerink [rev] , Andree Valle-Campos [rev, ctb], London School of Hygiene and Tropical Medicine, LSHTM [cph], data.org [fnd]
+Authors: Karim Mané [aut, cre] , Thibaut Jombart [ctb] (Thibault contributed in development of date_guess().), Abdoelnaser Degoot [aut] , Bankolé Ahadzie [aut], Nuredin Mohammed [aut], Bubacarr Bah [aut] , Hugo Gruson [ctb, rev] , Pratik R. Gupte [rev] , James M. Azam [rev] , Joshua W. Lambert [rev] , Chris Hartgerink [rev] , Andree Valle-Campos [rev, ctb] , London School of Hygiene and Tropical Medicine, LSHTM [cph] (00a0jsq62), data.org [fnd]

 Maintainer: Karim Mané <[email protected]>